geerlingguy/ansible-role-elasticsearch-curator/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    elasticsearch_curator_version: ''

+The version of `elasticsearch-curator` to install.
+Available versions are listed on the [Python Package Index](https://pypi.org/project/elasticsearch-curator/).
+By default, no version is specified, so the latest version will be installed.

     elasticsearch_curator_cron_jobs:
       - name: "Delete old elasticsearch indices."
         job: "/usr/local/bin/curator delete --older-than 30"